Willie Wright (American football, born 1996): Atlanta Falcons

 Before the 2020 NFL season, the Falcons signed Wright to the Falcons roster.
 Despite not making the final roster, Wright did make the practice squad.
 He was elevated to the active roster on December 12 for the team's week 14 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
 He signed a reserve/future contract on January 4, 2021.
 He was waived on August 24, 2021.

 Chicago Bears

 On February 11, 2022, the Chicago Bears signed Wright to a reserves/futures deal.
 He was waived on July 26, 2022.

 Tennessee Titans

 On August 3, 2022, Wright signed with the Tennessee Titans.
 He was waived on August 30.

 Las Vegas Raiders

 On December 13, 2022, Wright was signed to the Las Vegas Raiders practice squad.
-He was released from the practice squad fifteen days later.
+He was released from the practice squad on December 27.

 San Antonio Brahmas

 Wright was placed on the reserve list by the San Antonio Brahmas of the XFL on February 20, 2023.